Everybody wants to know everything about the pet they are going to get. Guinea pigs are one of the most popular pets and can easily be taken care of.

 Their instinct is to hide as they are prey animals and they cannot fight back.
 So if they tend to hide under the hay in their cages or the corners of the cage, they certainly feel in danger when you are around.

-- not eating from your hand
+- Not eating from your hand.

-- not relaxing when you scratch or brush their fur
+- Not relaxing when you scratch or brush their fur.

-- if they do not enjoy to be in your lap
+- If they do not enjoy to be in your lap.

-This means you need to feed them (try to feed them directly from your hand though), provide them with a clean and comfortable home and to show them affection.
+This means you need to feed them.
+Try to feed them directly from your hand though, provide them with a clean and comfortable home and to show them affection.

-Try spending more time talking to them or scratching their head.
+Try spending more time talking to them or petting their head.
 Try to cuddle with them.
 Never lose your hope and try to spend as much time as you can with them.
 It might seem pointless and overwhelming, but when you eventually succeed, it will be worth it for sure.

-Ultimately, everything falls on the owner’s shoulders.
-In the majority of the time, the way you treat your little guinea pig is the way he will treat you.
-But there are exceptions: you need to be very patient and to show your small pet how much you love them.
+As prey animals, you cannot expect that guinea pigs are affectionate pets, but in their social groups, they are socially active and very affectionate.
+In the majority of the time, the way you treat your little guinea pig is the way it will treat you.
+But there are exceptions, you need to be very patient and to show your small pets how much you love them.